kensanata/oddmuse6/README.md

 2. If no environment variable exists, the current working dir is checked for directories with the right names.
 If they exist, they are used.
-This is important when you run `perl6 -I lib service.pm6` directly, since that ignores the `.cro.yml` file.
+This is important when you run `raku -I lib service.pm6` directly, since that ignores the `.cro.yml` file.

 3. If none of the above, the copies in the `resources` folder of the